 Ordering GL Accounts

 When naming GL Accounts it is typical to follow the number convention below:

 1--- Assets will typically begin with "1" and are ordered by liquidity.
 The less liquid the asset the higher the GL account number.
 Below is a typical order of liquidity for assets with some example GL accounts:

 - Cash (Example: 1010-Cash Savings Bank of America)

 - Accounts Receivable (Example: 1200-Accounts Receivable)

 - Fixed Assets (Example: 1600-Fixed Assets)

-2--- Liability accounts begin with 2 and are also ordered by liquidity.
+2--- Liability accounts begin with "2" and are also ordered by liquidity.
 The less liquid the liability the higher the GL account number.
+Most customers set up credit cards and lines of credit as "Bank" GL accounts in Accounting Seed.
 Below is a typical order of liquidity for liabilities with some example GL accounts:

 - Accounts Payable (Example: 2000-Accounts Payable)